Rust-Modding-Community/rmc-docs/docs/general/getting-started.md

 Unless you're developing a **private plugin** exclusively for a Carbon server, it's recommended to write your plugins using Oxide to maximize compatibility across different servers.

+However, Carbon has more tools built for developers like the profiler, better error logging, and pre-made targets files for IDEs.
+It is common to developer using Carbon, but writing your plugin with compatibility with Oxide.

 ***

 ### First Steps